What type of clinical experience and personal qualities do you look for in an intern?

 We are drawn to intern applicants with a range of counseling and clinical knowledge and experience.
 The majority of our interns had previous clinical experience in counseling centers, provided brief therapy and crisis intervention, and were clearly interested in internship training in a university counseling center.
 Interns who are successful at CAPS are flexible, collaborative, open to feedback, self-aware, and reflective; are interested in psychotherapy integration; and can adapt to an environment with high clinical demands and varied responsibilities.
 Lastly, we value interns who engage in self-care, enjoy working as part of a team, and enjoy a good laugh.

-What is the ethnic representation of the USF student population and the students we work with at CAPS?
+What is the ethnic representation of the USF student population and the students with whom we work at CAPS?

-USF typically enrolls approximately 11,000 undergraduate and graduate students across the United States and worldwide.
-Available data from enrolled students for 2018-2019 indicated they self-identified as belonging to some of the following groups: African American/Black (4.7%), Asian American/Asian (20.9%), Latinx (21.0%), Native Hawaiian/Pacific Islander (0.7%), White (27.8%), and Multiracial (7%).
+USF typically enrolls approximately 11,000 undergraduate and graduate students from across the United States and worldwide.
+Available data from enrolled students for 2018–2019 indicated that they self-identified as belonging to some of the following groups: African American/Black (4.7%), Asian American/Asian (20.9%), Latinx (21.0%), Native Hawaiian/Pacific Islander (0.7%), White (27.8%), and Multiracial (7%).
 The clients at CAPS self-identify race/ethnicity at similar proportions.
-There is a large international student population at USF, both at undergraduate and graduate levels, which further adds to the diversity and richness of culture, heritage and traditions.
-USF students and CAPS clients not only represent racial and ethnic diversity, but also diversity in regards to gender identity, sexual orientation, religion, socioeconomic class, age, ability, culture, national origin, language, and more.
+There is a large international student population at USF, at both the undergraduate and graduate levels, which further adds to the diversity and richness of culture, heritage, and traditions.
+USF students and CAPS clients represent not only racial and ethnic diversity but also diversity with regard to gender identity, sexual orientation, religion, socioeconomic class, age, ability, culture, national origin, language, and more.
 We appreciate the multiple identities that clients and therapists bring to the work at CAPS.

 Are there opportunities to facilitate groups?